Railway

 A healthy authenticated deployment should return HTTP 200.

-Use the generated public URL and secret in your MCP client configuration:
+Use the same URL and secret in each client:

 AGENTMEMORY_URL="https://your-template-url"